MieszkoGulinski/infrared-camera-orientation-sensing/README.md

 If the Earth is covered with clouds, the algorithm may not work properly.
 The clouds may be mistaken for the sky, as their temperature as visible in the infrared range may be lower than the lowest temperature measurable by the camera.
 This problem is described in a [NASA report from 1969](https://ntrs.nasa.gov/api/citations/19700026254/downloads/19700026254.pdf).

 To mitigate this issue, image from the camera could be passed through an image processing algorithm that could detect clouds and mask them out.
 One of the methods to achieve such filtering would be [morphological operations](https://en.wikipedia.org/wiki/Mathematical_morphology) on the image, attempting to remove small dark objects (clouds) from the bright background (Earth's thermal radiation).

+Also, the data from a thermal camera can be combined with data from a visible light camera, capable of seeing Earth's shape without clouds being identified as the sky, but only the sunlit half of the planet

 ### Filtering